vlukashenko/starterkit-lessons/first-analysis-steps-run3/selection_line_development.md

 # Selection lines in Moore
+{% objectives "Learning Objectives" %}

+* Basics of line development
+* How to produce a DST by running Moore

+{% endobjectives %}
 ## Prerequisites

 Before starting the development of a new line it can be useful to create and checkout a new branch in the Moore project: